 - EMF Protection T-Shirts for Men & Women – Lambs independently lab tested material blocks 99% of UV and Wireless Radiation

 There have been over 1,800 studies of the effects of exposure to Wi-Fi on human health.

 These studies do not find that parents need to panic just because their babies have been exposed to radio frequency radiation from a Wi-Fi router for a few hours occasionally, say, when visiting grandparents, but they generally find that babies and radiation from Wi-Fi routers do not mix.

 People from infancy through old age experience physiological changes when they are exposed to Wi-Fi.

-Wifi uses radio waves to transmit information, and these radio waves fall under a category of electromagnetic radiation called radio frequency (RF) radiation.
+Wifi uses radio waves to transmit information over wireless networks, and these radio waves fall under a category of electromagnetic radiation called radio frequency (RF) radiation.

 I’ve added an EMF Research category on then top banner of this site that lists a lot of the research I reference when I write these articles.